Guides

 We’ll look at both options in the rest of this section.

-Advertising In Southern Living Magazine
+Advertising in Southern Living Magazine

-According to the Southern Living’s media kit, brands can choose between several advertising formats:
+Buying ad space is a better option for businesses than for writers.According to Southern Living’s media kit, brands can choose between several advertising formats:

 • Contextually relevant editorial content: Articles that educate the audience about your products or services, the problems you solve, your industry, a particular step in your process, etc.